ruby-rdf/rdf-ldp/CONSTRAINED_BY.md

 Slugs are accepted to POST requests.
 Slugs are URL-encoded, and treated as a strong request to generate a URI of form [container-uri]/[url-encoded-Slug].
 If there is already a resource at the requested address, the server will respond `409 Conflict`.

+Empty strings are treated as if no Slug was given.

 Named Graphs
 -------------